-If Nima finds gluten in your food, it will display a “Gluten Found” notice; if Nima does not find gluten, it displays a smiley face.
+If Nima Sensor finds gluten in your food, it will display a “Gluten Found” notice; if it doesn’t find gluten, it displays a smiley face.

 I write all about the Nima Sensor, its limitations, accuracy of results, and more in this blog post called, What You Need to Know About the Nima Sensor.
 Before investing in a Nima Sensor, be sure to compare and contrast it to the new ALLIS Sensor, another gluten device that promises to be even better than Nima!
 (Read more about the ALLIS Sensor here.)

-In addition to the smoothies being free from gluten, Jamba Juice carried several packaged items that were gluten-free – thank goodness – like Bare apple chips, Bare coconut chips and GoBitos roasted chickpeas.
+In addition to the smoothies being free from gluten, Jamba Juice carried several packaged items that were labeled gluten free, including Bare apple chips, Bare coconut chips and GoBitos roasted chickpeas.

 Nima Testing Jamba Juice

-I also felt more assured by the people working in the store that I would get a safe snack.
+I felt assured by the people working in the store that I would get a safe snack.
 They were very understanding, researched each item, and had an honest conversation with me.
-Kudos to Jamba Juice for having staff so well trained and knowledgeable!
+Kudos to Jamba Juice for having staff so well trained and knowledgeable

-Watermelon Hydration Bowl: I evaluated all of the smoothie bowls, and found that all of them, except the Watermelon Hydration Bowl, contained granola.
-As mentioned prior, granola contains oats and unless it is marked “certified gluten-free oats,” I’m not willing to take a chance and eat them – no way!
-The Watermelon Hydration Bowl seemed like the safest bet.
-It contains a watermelon juice blend, strawberries, pineapple, blueberries, peach, coconut chips, and chia seeds – and no granola.
+I evaluated all of the smoothie bowls, and found that all of them, except the Watermelon Hydration Bowl, contained granola.
+As mentioned prior, granola contains oats and unless marked, oats contain a good bit of gluten.

 Here is a screenshot of what you see when you visit the Acai Primo Bowl page – notice how the Allergen Information doesn’t include wheat or a “may contain wheat” statement:

-While I understand that Jamba Juice does not claim its smoothie bowls to be gluten-free, it is clearly labeling allergen information and that can be confusing and misleading to someone reading the label thinking these products are safe for them to eat on a gluten-free diet when indeed they are NOT!
+While I understand that Jamba Juice does not claim its smoothie bowls to be gluten free, it’s clearly providing allergen information.
+Omission of an important allergen can be confusing and misleading to someone reading the label thinking these products are safe for them to eat on a gluten-free diet when indeed they are not.